temporalio/documentation/docs-src/clusters/how-to-install-temporal-cli.md

 temporal server start-dev
 ```

-This command starts the server listening on `localhost:7233`, the web UI on
-[http://localhost:8233](http://localhost:8233), automatically create the `default` [Namespace](/namespaces), and use an
+This command automatically starts the Web UI, creates the default [Namespace](/namespaces), and uses an in-memory database.

-in-memory SQLite database for persistence.
+The Temporal Server should be available on `localhost:7233` and the Temporal Web UI should be accessible at [`http://localhost:8233`](http://localhost:8233/).

 The server's startup configuration can be customized using command line options.
 For a full list of options, run:

 ```bash
 temporal server start-dev --help